cbadura/hack_assembler/Readme.md

 ###
 Assembler for the nand2tetris assembly language (week 6's project; see https://www.nand2tetris.org).
+Hack assembly language specification:
+Binary Hack program: A binary Hack program is a sequence of text lines, each consisting of sixteen 0 and 1 characters.
+If the line starts with a 0, it represents a binary A-instruction.
+Otherwise, it represents a binary C-instruction.
+Assembly Hack program: An assembly Hack program is a sequence of text lines, each being an assembly instruction, a label declaration, or a
+comment:
+- Assembly instruction: A symbolic A-instruction or a symbolic Cinstruction
+- Label declaration: A line of the form (xxx), where xxx is a symbol.
+- Comment: A line beginning with two slashes (//) is considered a comment and is ignored.
 ###
 Translates (with string processing) an assembly language text file into binary machine language:
 A- (related to memory/register addresses) and C-statements (related to what is computed in the ALU)